 The skin provides a barrier between ourselves and our environment, it also contains specializations in different regions including hair, nails, glands and sensory receptors.
 In other species, additional specializations such as feathers, horns and shell can be seen.

 Ectoderm forms the surface epidermis and the associated glands.
-Mesoderm forms the underlying connective tissue of dermis and hypodermis.
+Mesoderm, from the somites, forms the underlying connective tissue of dermis and hypodermis.
 Neural crest cells also migrate into the forming epidermis and the skin is also populated by specialized sensory endings.
 Fetal skin also has the ability to heal wounds without a scar in contrast to adult skin, this may relate to differences in the fetal extracellular matrix structure.

 - Integumentary Links: Introduction | Lecture | Hair | Tooth | Nail | Gland | Mammary Gland | Eyelid | Outer Ear | Touch | Histology | Abnormalities | Category:Integumentary